karma-runner/karma/README.md

 ## But I still want to use \_insert testing library\_

-Testacular is not a testing framework, neither an assertion library, so for that you can use pretty much anything you like.
+Karma is not a testing framework, neither an assertion library, so for that you can use pretty much anything you like.
 Right now out of the box there is support for